Back to Blog

 Isn't this the truth in every way?
 As of 2016, 15% of 25-to 35-year-olds were living in their parents' home.
 This is an increase from the previous generation.
 Moving back home for a short break is not always a bad thing; it can allow young adults to recalibrate and get organized.
 However often, the reason the "children" move back home with their parents is for financial support.
 So the more educated your children are about finance, the less likely they are to need money and the less money you, as a parent, will need to spend.
 Win, win, win.

-Incorporating the importance of charity at a young age coupled with better financial management skills provides people with more money and a desire to give back.
+Incorporating the importance of charity at a young age coupled with better banking and financial management skills provides people with more money and a desire to give back.
 This benefits not only the community but their children as well; charitable giving promotes confidence and compassion.

 If your children understand how to budget, they will be more likely to live within their means and not go into debt.
 This means they avoid the suffocating stress that comes with it.